Once upon a time, there was a little juniper bush, the very last of its kind on the Isle of Man.

 Luckily for Fynoderee it seems our fair Isle was very ready indeed for its own Manx Dry Gin and the distillery hasn’t looked back.

-Fresh from the launch of Fynoderee Manx Dry Gin – Spring Edition last week, we caught up with Master Distiller Gerard Macluskey get the low down on distilling seasonal Gins, what attracted him to The Island and to taste his wares… Of course!
+Fresh from launching their Autumn gin at this year’s Isle of Man Food & Drink Festival, we caught up with Master Distiller Gerard Macluskey to get the low down on distilling seasonal Gins, what attracted him to the Island and to taste his wares… Of course!

 What was it that attracted you to join Paul and Tiffany in launching the Fynoderee Distillery here on the Island?